milanaryal/milanaryal.github.io/src/_posts/2020-04-16-awesome-open-source-text-editors-for-developers.md

 ---
 title: "Awesome open source text editors for developers"
+description: "A list of some best modern free and open source cross-platform code editors for developers."
 date: 2020-04-16T15:00:00+05:45
-excerpt: "A list of some best modern free and open source cross-platform code editors for developers."
 ---

 Here's a list of some best modern free and open source cross-platform code editors for developers.